-Lighting shall be limited to the use of 4-foot industrial style with 20% uplight fluorescent, two lamp fixtures minimum (with wire guards) controlled via a light switch at each exit.
-There shall be at least one fixture connected to the emergency circuit to serve the area in case of power failure.
-The design luminance shall be 50foot-candle measured at 3-foot above the finished floor, while taking into account equipment in the room.
+Lighting shall be limited to the use of 4-foot industrial style with 20% up light fluorescent, two lamp fixtures minimum (with wire guards) controlled via a light switch at each exit.
+The design luminance shall be 50-foot-candle measured at 3-foot above the finished floor, while taking into account equipment in the room.
 Suspend all light fixtures from a UL listed strut-type channel raceway.
-Raceways shall be suspended at least 9'-6" above finished floor and attached to structural steel above and coordinated with equipment racks and cabinets.
-Provide one light fixture inside the Communications Room to function as a 'NiteLite' Provide one light fixture inside the Communications Room to function during a power outage (connection to generator or UPS)
+Provide one light fixture inside the Communications Room to function during a power outage (connection to generator or UPS).